-Ref No: C7 Risk: Failure to put in place safe working practices and social distancing measures to protect employees and the public Risk Owner: Head of Governance & Corporate Services Portfolio: Corporate Improvement and Town Centre Regeneration

-- Failure to meet health and safety standards could lead to prosecution. - Unable to restore some services. - Risk of infection to employees, partners/contractors in the workplace and the public - Employees refuse to return to work

-• Supporting Recovery - Organisational work stream

-Gross Risk Score (i.e. without controls) Likelihood: 4 Impact: 5 Total Score: 20 - RED Residual/Net Risk Score (i.e. with controls) Likelihood: 2 Impact: 5 Total Score: 10 - AMBER

-- Health & Safety Policies and Practices both existing and revised - Health & Safety controls (including risk assessment) in place in line with Government Guidance and best practice - Health & Safety Advice provided - Provision of Occupational Health advice as required - Promotion of wellbeing, signposting to information, mental health champions
+Ref No: C7 Risk: Failure to put in place safe working pra public actices and social dist ancing measures to protect employees and the Risk Owner: Head of Governance & Corporate Services Portfolio: Corpo orate Improvement and Town Centre Regeneration Consequences of Risk: Failure to meet health and safety standards could lead Unable to restore some services.
+Risk of infection to employees, partners/contractors in Employees refuse to return to work public Links to Priorities:Supporting Recovery - Organisational work stream Gross Risk Score (i.e. without controls) Likelihood: 4 Impact: 5 Total Score: 20 - Red Residual/Net Risk Score (i.e. with controls) Likelihood: 2 Impact: 5 Total Score: 10 - Amber Controls in Place Health & Safety Policies and Practices both existing at Health & Safety controls (including risk assessment) in Health & Safety Advice provided Provision of Occupational Health advice as required Promotion of wellbeing, signposting to information, me n place in line with Gove ernment Guidance and best practice

 Actions Planned Timescale/ Person Responsible Progress/Comments Organisational Recovery work stream to oversee the development of a co-ordinated approach to ensuring the safe return on employees to the workplace Head of Governance & Corporate Services Process established and guidance issued to managers to support initial return to the workplace.
-Workplace risk assessments to be completed in line with HSE and Government Guidelines and action plans developed Corporate Assets Manager Workplace risk assessments have been completed for all key Council sites

-Actions Planned Timescale/ Person Responsible Progress/Comments Role based risk assessments to be completed in line with HSE and Government Guidelines, employee guidance prepared and employees briefed before returning to work Service Managers Guidance has been issued to managers and role based risk assessments are being completed, as required, and agreed with the Health & Safety Officer and the Trade Unions Continue to monitor and review guidance issued by Government and communicate to managers as required Chief Internal Auditor & Risk Manager Work is ongoing to monitor and update guidance for managers in accordance with changes made regarding local and national restrictions Consult with trade unions and employees as required to ensure a joined-up approach is agreed and accepted Head of Governance & Corporate Services and HR Manager Process has been established and is working well Risk assessments to be published on website Chief Internal Auditor & Risk Manager Risk assessments are being published on the Council's website Review content of Health & Well-being Strategy to take account of impact of COVID-19 on the workforce HR Manager This is being considered as part of the Organisational Recovery work.
+Workplace risk assessments to be completed in line with HSE and Government Guidelines and action plans developed Corporate Asset Manager Workplace risk assessments have been completed for all key Council sites Role based risk assessments to be completed in line with HSE and Government Guidelines, employee guidance prepared, and employees briefed before returning to work Service Managers Guidance has been issued to managers and role-based risk assessments are being completed, as required, and agreed with the Health & Safety Officer and the Trade Unions Continue to monitor and review guidance issued by Government and communicate to managers as required Chief Internal Auditor & Risk Manager Work is ongoing to monitor and update guidance for managers in accordance with changes made regarding local and national restrictions Consult with trade unions and employees as required to ensure a joined-up approach is agreed and accepted Head of Governance & Corporate Services and HR Manager Process has been established and is working well a joined-up approach is agreed and accepted Corporate Services and HR Manager well Risk assessments to be published on website Chief Internal Auditor & Risk Manager Risk assessments are being published on the Council's website Review content of Health & Well-being Strategy to take account of impact of COVID-19 on the workforce HR Manager This is being considered as part of the Organisational Recovery work.
 HR have put in place a range of support for employees and managers to aide mental health and wellbeing.